Charles Edward Beckett: Brigadier-General

 His first appointment as a brigadier-general came in November 1905, while filling an administration post.
 On 21 July 1906 he was put onto the retired pay list, having completed his time on the administration staff.
 He then was given command of a brigade until 9 April 1912 he relinquished command, his tenure being up.

 First World War

 At the start of the First World War Beckett, was appointed the superintendent of the Remount Department.
 Although Beckett was now aged sixty-five, he was the first general officer commanding, the 66th (2nd East Lancashire) Division.
 The division was created as the "2nd East Lancashire Division", a second-line mirror formation of the East Lancashire Division at the end of August 1914.
 British Territorial Force soldiers could not be deployed overseas without their consent, so the existing Territorial units were named as "first line" units, with men who had volunteered for overseas service, and a "second line", which was intended for home service only.
+He was promoted once more to temporary brigadier general on 6 November 1914.

 Charles Edward Beckett died on 17 September 1925, at his home in Fort Augustus, Scotland.